micahbrody/micahbrody.github.io/Privacy.md

 # Privacy Recommendations

-If this looks like too much information for you, just look for this symbol: :heavy_check_mark:
+If this looks like too much information for you, just look for this symbol: ✅

 (Note: This doesn't mean it's what I use.
 It means it's the easiest for most people.)